iamNoah1/argo-aks-poc/Readme.md

 ## Concept
 * We create an ArgoCD application for each service and each environment.
 See the [argo](./argo/) directory for details.
+The application is a k8s manifest file that has to applied using `kubectl`.
-* The ArgoCD application "listens" the helm repository.
+* The ArgoCD application "listens" on the git repo where the helm chart lives.
-* The target version of the helm chart can be defined in the application manifest.
-* Considering that every change (app code, helm chart, values) results in a new commit on the chart thus a new docker image and helm chart.
+* Considering that every change (app code, helm chart, values) results in a new commit on the repo where the chat lives.
+  * App code changes result in a new Docker image and an update of the appversion (and maybe the chart version)
+  * Changes to the chart results in an update of the chart version (maybe also appversion)
+  * Config changes result in the update of value files
-* To promote a that change to any system, we simply make a commit to the respective application manifest, where we update the targetversion of the helm chart
+* Every commit to the repo of the helm chart results in an update of the deployment.
+* We could change the app code without changing the appversion and or chart version, by just changing the value file and update the `image.tag`.
+This could be helpfull for deploying PRs for example without having to make a commit to the Chart.yaml.

 ## Getting Started
 * `kubectl config set-context --current --namespace=argocd`
 * `kubectl apply -f ./argo/argo-app-dev.yaml`
 * `kubecl apply -f ./argo/argo-app-prod.yaml`

+## Updating deployed application
+* Building a Docker image that contains a new version of an application
+* Either:
+  * Update image.tag in the values file of the environment that should be updated
+  * Update appversion (and chartversion) of the helm chart

 ## Additional Information